 Apart from that, Google has also brought a first-party Diagnostics app on Chrome OS that allows you to test your current battery capacity, CPU performance, memory usage, and more.
+It also lets you test the connectivity on your Chromebook, in case you are having issues with your internet connection.
 You can simply open the App Drawer or tap the Search key to find the Diagnostics app.

 One of the best features of Windows OS is that you can seamlessly access files and folders from other Windows computers using a common wireless network.
 So to make the desktop experience similar on Chrome OS, Google has also brought Network File Share and it’s embedded in the native File Manager.
 Basically, you can remotely access all your Windows files and folders on your Chromebook without any hassle.
 I have written a detailed guide on how to use this feature so go through the steps and you will be all set.

 49. Enable ADB on Chrome OS (Android Debugging Bridge)

 Earlier, there was an unofficial way to enable ADB on Chrome OS through Linux and platform tools.
 However, things have changed now since Google has brought native ADB support to Chrome OS.
 You can find the dedicated page from Settings -> Linux -> Develop Android apps and enable the toggle for “Enable ADB Debugging”.
 You are good to go.